MicrosoftDocs/azure-dev-docs/articles/terraform/includes/terraform-apply-plan.md

 **Key points:**

-- The usage of the `terraform apply` command above assumes you used the optional `-out` parameter when you ran `terraform plan`.
+- The `terraform apply` command above assumes you specified `-out main.tfplan` when you ran `terraform plan`
-- If you specified the `-out` parameter when you ran `terraform plan`, replace the `<terraform_plan>` placeholder with that parameter value.
+- If you used the `-out` parameter, but specified a different filename, you'll need to change the call to `terraform apply` accordingly.
-- If you didn't use the `-out` parameter when you ran `terraform plan`, simply call `terraform apply` without any parameters.
+- If you didn't use the `-out` parameter, simply call `terraform apply` without any parameters.